What is a fetal MRI?

 Our radiology team provides a full range of imaging services for infants and children of all ages, including newborns, as well as pregnant women.

 The Children’s Pavilion offers the region’s most leading-edge imaging technology in a child and family-friendly environment.
+You can park in the on-site parking deck at the Children's Pavilion for convenient access to the best care.

 Your personal navigator